The Devil’s Staircase

 Have you ever wanted to walk the West Highland Way Devil’s Staircase?
 From the Kingshouse to Kinlochleven, the highest point along this leg is known as the Devil’s Staircase.
 The Devil’s Staircase is one of the most anticipated sections of the West Highland Way Walk!

 When you begin the West Highland Way experience, you may be walking for a range of reasons.
+We highly recommend this in-depth article on the West Highland Way by Camino Adventures.
 The walk has a number of terrains, landscapes and iconic locations that you come across.
 Though, many people know that the West Highland Way Devil’s Staircase is one of the best parts!

 With EasyWays, walking such a route is made easy with great organisation, planning and your consideration.
 Throughout all sections of the walk, we ensure that you have all you need.
-When it comes to this leg of the West Highland Way, your experience of the Devil’s Staircase will be enhanced and a massive success.
-Using EasyWays to help with your walking holiday will make your break as stress-free as possible.
-Ask Us How!
+When it comes to this leg of the West Highland Way, your experience of the Devil’s Staircase will be enhanced, and will be a massive success.
+Using EasyWays to help with your walking tour will make your break as stress-free as possible.

 The easiest way to access the West Highland Way Devil’s Staircase is from the A82 road, between Crianlarich and Fort William.
 If you are only walking the Devil’s Staircase, the mountain is near a car park so easily accessed by car if you are using the trail for mountain biking!
-Also!
-The path is easily identified with a well-defined stone track.
+Also, The path is easily identified with a well-defined stone track.
 However, if you are walking the West Highland Way, you continue the normal route.
 Want to customize your walking route?
-Just ask our team who will help you create your perfect walking holiday.

 Along the route up towards the top of the Devil’s Staircase, you come across Blackwater Reservoir.
 Which, at 900 metres, is the longest dam in the Highlands.
 A place of history, the reservoir was built in 1907 to provide power for the works going on in Kinlochleven.

 Think that the West Highland Way and Devil’s Staircase sounds ideal?
-Here is what Greg from Glasgow, UK thought of his EasyWays walking holiday experience!
+Here is what Greg from Glasgow, UK thought of his EasyWays walking tour experience!